Many people who go to the gym or who are starting out in strength and power sports struggle with the difficult task of gaining muscle mass.

 2. How to select the best proteins?

-In general, proteins of animal origin such as whey protein , casein or egg albumen are considered "complete" proteins, as they contain all the essential amino acids that your body is not capable of producing.
+In general, proteins of animal origin, such as whey protein , casein or egg albumin, are considered “complete” proteins, as they contain all the essential amino acids that your body is not capable of producing.

 The only exception to this rule is soy protein, which despite being of plant origin, is also considered a complete protein.
 This content of essential amino acids is essential when selecting your protein sources.

-Including foods such as eggs, dairy, chicken, fish, and meat, along with supplement options such as whey protein, will ensure adequate protein intake in your diet.
+Including foods such as eggs, dairy products, chicken, fish and meat, along with supplement options such as whey protein, will guarantee an adequate supply of protein in your diet.

 3. What supplements help me gain muscle mass?